Artwork Across Longmont - City of Longmont Skip to main content

 Located in Lefthand Creek Park, just South of Pike Road.

 101 FACES by Jerry Boyle, 2004.
-Surprise and anticipation awaits the passersby along the Lefthand Greenway as they encounter concrete faces staring out from trees, rocks and even from the water.
+Surprise and anticipation awaits the passersby along the Lefthand Greenway as they encounter concrete faces staring out from the landscape.

 Lefthand Greenway between Highway 287 (bridges) and Sunset Street.